Carline Seiser: Life and career

 Seiser was born in Starnberg.
-Seiser's father died a few years after she was born, so she grew up with her younger brother Philipp Seiser and an older sister with her mother, two aunts and her grandparents.
+Seiser's father died a few years after she was born, so she grew up with her younger brother Philipp Seiser and an older sister, along with her mother, two aunts and grandparents.
 Her mother worked for Bayerischer Rundfunk and her aunt taught drama at the Münchner Kammerspiele.
 This creative environment had a lasting influence on her childhood and later adolescence.
 Seiser was already enthusiastic about the arts as a child.
 Encounters with paintings by various artists finally brought her to painting herself.

 However, Seiser is best known for her short career as an actress when she was young.
 In 1977 she played her first role in an ensemble alongside Gustl Bayrhammer, Helmut Fischer, Michael Degen and Volker Prechtel in the television series Tatort, in the feature-length episode Das Mädchen am Klavier ("The Girl at the Piano") by director Lutz Büscher.
 A year later she was directed by Diethard Klante in his crime drama Lauter anständige Menschen ("Loud Decent People") alongside Werner Asam, Hilde Lermann and Horst Michael Neutze.